-To be submitted before March 31st 2020, 12 noon.
+To be submitted before April 13th 2021.
 Worth 50% of the module grade.
 This assessment is personal, in the sense that each student will work on a one paper and write one report.
 However, students are encouraged to communicate with each other and pool their efforts at all stages to overcome any blocking issue.

 - Carry out an empirical research project, from the data manipulation stage to the interpretation of the results